aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_selfmanage_argocd/index.en.md

 weight: 70
 ---

-In the "Install Argo CD" chapter, Argo CD was installed with default configuration with GitOps Bridge.
-Argo CD is another addon.
-Can Argo CD install itself and self manage?
-Yes it can.
-By having Argo CD self-manage its own deployment and lifecycle through GitOps, it demonstrates the advantages and benefits of having addons managed by Argo CD.
+In the "Install Argo CD" chapter, we installed Argo CD with a default configuration using GitOps Bridge.
+Since Argo CD is itself an addon, we can leverage its own capabilities for self-management.
+By having Argo CD manage its own deployment and lifecycle through GitOps, we demonstrate several key benefits of addon management:

-- GitOps based - Manifests are stored in Git, enabling version control, collaboration, and review.
+- GitOps-based configuration: All manifests are stored in Git, enabling version control, collaboration, and review processes.

-- Automated sync - Argo CD auto-syncs the cluster state to match the Git repo.
-Provides continuous delivery.
+- Automated synchronization: Argo CD continuously syncs cluster state to match the Git repository, providing true continuous delivery.

-- Rollback and auditability - Changes are tracked and can be easily rolled back.
-Improves reliability.
+- Rollback capability and audit trail: Changes are tracked and can be easily rolled back, improving overall reliability.

-- Flexible lifecycle management - Upgrades, scaling, etc can be easily automated for addons.
+- Flexible lifecycle management: Upgrades, scaling, and other operations can be easily automated.

-- Multi-cluster capable - Can manage addons across multiple clusters in a consistent way.
+- Multi-cluster support: Addons can be managed consistently across multiple clusters.

-- Health monitoring - Argo CD provides health status and alerts for addon deployments.
+- Health monitoring: Argo CD provides health status and alerts for addon deployments.

+By implementing self-management for Argo CD through GitOps practices, we establish a foundation for managing all cluster addons in a consistent and automated way.